Neighborhood Association and Neighborhood Coalition Frequently Asked Questions

 Affirmation of membership can be done in a variety of ways.
 Each neighborhood association or neighborhood coalition is encouraged to talk with their board and members to determine which method works best.
 Affirmation methods can include:

-- Asking for status of neighborhood residency to demonstrate that members live within neighborhood association boundaries
+• Asking for documentation to confirm that members live or own a business within neighborhood association boundaries

 Please remember that dues are voluntary and can still be charged on a volunteer basis, but cannot be used as a prerequisite for membership or voting.
 Many members will pay voluntary dues or make a member donation to support the association if asked.
 If your association or coalition has other ideas or methods of affirming membership that are not based on members paying dues, please contact the ONC to discuss further.